fparpas/Workshop-Build-Intelligent-Apps/Student/Challenge-00.md

 ## Introduction

-In this challenge you will setup your computer and cloud environment with the minimum required tools.
+In this session you will setup your computer and cloud environment with the minimum required tools.

 ## Description